Veterinary Medicine

 BC: “A” average (all Gr 12 except Grad Transitions)

-How to Apply
+How to Apply to Australian Veterinary Schools

 The process of applying to study veterinary medicine in Australia can feel both simple and confusing at the same time.
 That’s why we’re here.
-Our goal is to have the best prepared students ready for a first-class educational experience in Australia and New Zealand—and we take that to heart.
+Our goal is to have the best prepared students ready for a first-class education experience in Australia and New Zealand—and we take that to heart.

 When you’re considering vet school in Australia, you may have questions about